lux-operating-system/lxfs/docs/lxfs.md

 The directory structure of _lxfs_ also natively supports long file names that are not limited to 7-bit ASCII characters, working around a painfully common shortcoming of the FAT family.
 In line with _lux_ being a Unix-like operating system, the directory structure also natively supports the traditional Unix file permissions.

+## 3. Identification
+Parititons formatted with _lxfs_ can be identified via the Master Boot Record or the GUID Partition Table depending on how the medium is formatted.
+In the case of Master Boot Records, the partition ID identifying _lxfs_ is `0xF3`.
+On a GUID Partition Table, _lxfs_ is defined by the UUID `25EB9A8C-E69D-4F3B-AE09-D8FBEA1E02A0`.

+## 4. Partition